sanctuarycomputer/style/README.md

 ## Composability with Tailwind

-As of recent, we adopted a utility-first CSS framework called [Tailwind](https://tailwindcss.com/) to help us compose and standardize our utility classes.
-Tailwind is bundled with many utility classes like: `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
+As of recent, we adopted the utility-first CSS framework [Tailwind](https://tailwindcss.com/) to help us compose and standardize our utility classes.
+Tailwind comes bundled with a variety of base utility classes like: `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 These utility classes can be used to build any design directly in our mark up.

 As developers, we spend a significant amount of time thinking of class names rather than applying them.
-Tailwind remedies this process by offering us a whole suite of well-composed class names right out of the box.
-We don't even have to write a single line of semantic CSS; check it out!
+Unfortunately, we overcomplicate this process by creating extensive naming conventions that we use seldomly or disregard completely.
+Tailwind remedies this process by offering us a whole suite of well-composed utlity class names right out of the box.
+We don't even have to write a single line of CSS; check it out!

 ```html
 <!-- ChatAppNotifcation.tsx -->